No one knows for sure what causes bed-wetting, but various factors may play a role:

 - Stress.
 Stressful events — such as becoming a big brother or sister, starting a new school, or sleeping away from home — may trigger bed-wetting.

 - Sleep apnea.
-Sometimes bed-wetting is a sign of obstructive sleep apnea, a condition in which the child's breathing is interrupted during sleep — often because of inflamed or enlarged tonsils or adenoids.
-Other signs and symptoms may include snoring, frequent ear and sinus infections, sore throat, and daytime drowsiness.
+Sometimes bed-wetting is a sign of obstructive sleep apnea, a condition in which the child's breathing is interrupted during sleep — often due to inflamed or enlarged tonsils or adenoids.
+Other signs and symptoms may include snoring, frequent ear and sinus infections, sore throat, or daytime drowsiness.

 - Diabetes.
 For a child who's usually dry at night, bed-wetting may be the first sign of diabetes.
 Other signs and symptoms may include passing large amounts of urine at once, increased thirst, fatigue and weight loss in spite of a good appetite.